kawansoft/aceql-http-client-jdbc-driver/README.md

 ## AceQL Server side compatibility

-This 2.1 SDK version is compatible with AceQL HTTP server side v2.0+.
+This 3.0 SDK version is compatible with AceQL HTTP server side v2.1, v3.0 and v3.1.
 It is not compatible with AceQL HTTP server side v1.0.

 ## SDK instead of JDBC Driver